Research Foundation

 3-month study tracking sustained changes in confidence, communication comfort, and quality of life measures.

-AI Feedback Efficacy
+Feedback Efficacy